Accused Of Health Care Fraud?

 - Coding misrepresentations, where billers use codes for complex medical procedures even though simpler procedures were performed.

-If state prosecutors press charges against you, or your staff, you could be looking at felony charges, time in a state jail, and thousands of dollars in fines and restitution.
+If state prosecutors press charges against you or your staff, you could be looking at felony charges, time in a state jail, and thousands of dollars in fines and restitution.

 Federal Health Care Fraud

 Health care fraud is also a federal crime under 18 U.S.C. § 1347.
 This federal law prohibits medical providers from knowingly and willfully executing a scheme to defraud any health care benefit program.
-If convicted, you could face years in a federal prison.
+If convicted, you could face years in federal prison.

 The FBI’s White Collar Crime unit investigates false statements made by medical providers.
 These high-priority cases include false filings with government agencies (like Medicare or Medicaid), as well as private insurance companies.
 If the FBI suspects you of health care fraud, you could be facing investigation by several government agencies at once.
 You will need a health care fraud defense lawyer who is able to sort through the claims and the paperwork, defending you against federal criminal and regulatory challenges.